fauu/mpv-sub-pause-advanced/README.md

 * Pause on request: press a key to request a pause at the end of the current subtitle.

-* Avoid pausing for subtitles below a specified length threshold.
+* Skip pausing for subtitles below a specified length threshold.

-* Avoid pausing for special subtitles, such as karaoke subtitles or sign subtitles.
+* Skip pausing for special subtitles, such as karaoke subtitles or sign subtitles.

-* Hide subtitles when not paused for them.
+* Hide subtitle when playing or when paused for another subtitle track.

 ## Table of contents